Change settings for a volume

 Shows the setting for segment sizing, which appears only for volumes in a volume group.
 You can change the segment size to optimize performance.

-Allowed segment size transitions — The system determines the segment size transitions that are allowed.
+Allowed segment size transitions — System Manager determines the segment size transitions that are allowed.
 Segment sizes that are inappropriate transitions from the current segment size are unavailable on the drop-down list.
 Allowed transitions usually are double or half of the current segment size.
 For example, if the current volume segment size is 32 KiB, a new volume segment size of either 16 KiB or 64 KiB is allowed.

 SSD Cache-enabled volumes — You can specify a 4-KiB segment size for SSD Cache-enabled volumes.
 Make sure you select the 4-KiB segment size only for SSD Cache-enabled volumes that handle small-block I/O operations (for example, 16 KiB I/O block sizes or smaller).
 Performance might be impacted if you select 4 KiB as the segment size for SSD Cache-enabled volumes that handle large block sequential operations.

-Amount of time to change segment size.
-The amount of time to change a volume’s segment size depends on these variables:
+Amount of time to change segment size — The amount of time to change a volume’s segment size depends on these variables:

 The I/O load from the host